RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Methodology

-\textbf{Biological Relation (BioRel) Agent.} On the other hand, drugs related to the query molecule in the KG may exhibit limited structural similarity, underscoring the importance of utilizing additional relevant information, such as shared toxicity profiles or interactions with the same target, rather than relying solely on structural resemblance.
-Therefore, the BioRel Agent summarizes how the anchor drug and the related drugs are biologically related, integrating additional biochemical information present in the KG.
-Specifically, given an anchor drug $g_{a}$, a set of reference drugs $g_{r^{1}}, \ldots, g_{r^{k}}$, the collection of all 2-hop paths $\mathcal{P}$ linking the anchor drug to the reference drugs, and the instruction $\mathcal{I}$, the agent generates the report as follows:
+\underline{\textit{Biological Relation (BioRel) Agent.}} The BioRel Agent summarizes how the anchor drug and the related drugs are biologically related, integrating additional biochemical entities present in the KG, such as targets, indications, side effects, etc. Specifically, given an anchor drug $g_{a}$, a set of reference drugs $g_{r^{1}}, \ldots, g_{r^{k}}$, the collection of all 2-hop paths $\mathcal{P}$ linking the anchor drug to the reference drugs, and the instruction $\mathcal{I}$, the agent generates the report as follows:

 This enables us to obtain a task-relevant summary of the subgraph connected to the anchor drug.